Reaganz-Wat/smart-gift-bot/README.md

 3. You can interact with other community members
 4. Get notifications for new gift suggestions

-#### Channel Structure:
-- #gift-recommendations: Main channel for bot recommendations
-- #general: Community discussions
-- #support: Get help with using the bot
-- #announcements: Updates and new features

 Note: The invite link is permanent and can be shared with others who might find the gift recommendations useful.

 ### Environment Configuration